Retinal Imaging Devices Market

 -

-In May 2024, Carl Zeiss Meditec AG announced that the CIRRUS 6000 now offers a highly efficient and data-driven workflow for ophthalmologists, backed by the largest OCT reference database in the U.S. market and newly enhanced cybersecurity features.
+In May 2024, Carl Zeiss Meditec AG announced that the CIRRUS 6000 now provides a highly efficient and data-driven workflow for ophthalmologists.
+This advancement is supported by the largest OCT reference database in the U.S. market and enhanced cybersecurity features, ensuring both performance and data protection.

 -

-In April 2024, the Carl Zeiss Meditec AG company acquired 100% of the Dutch Ophthalmic Research Center (D.O.R.C.) from the investment firm Paris, Eurazeo SE, France.
-This acquisition enhances and expands ZEISS Medical Technology’s extensive ophthalmic portfolio & its range of digitally connected workflow solutions for addressing various eye conditions, including cataracts, retina and cornea disorders, glaucoma, and refractive errors.
+In April 2024, Carl Zeiss Meditec AG acquired 100% of the Dutch Ophthalmic Research Center (D.O.R.C.) from the investment firm Paris, Eurazeo SE, France.
+This acquisition strengthens ZEISS Medical Technology's extensive ophthalmic portfolio and broadens its range of digitally connected workflow solutions for treating various eye conditions, including cataracts, retina and cornea disorders, glaucoma, and refractive errors.

 Retinal Imaging Devices Market Segment Analysis